-This compact island group under French administration is inhabited by a friendly people primarily descended from slaves, their colourful traditions a blend of the African and native Indian influences that reflect the island's history.
-Unspoilt by overt development yet with all the comforts and facilities the visitor expects, Guadaloupe is a Caribbean treasure and a place to be seriously considered for your next bareboat or catamaran charter.
+The compact island group under French administration is inhabited by a friendly people primarily descended from slaves, their colorful traditions a blend of the African and native Indian influences that reflect the island's history.
+Unspoiled by overt development yet with all the comforts and facilities the visitor expects, Guadaloupe is a Caribbean treasure and a place to be seriously considered for your next bareboat or catamaran charter.

-Arrive on the main island of Grande Terre, which with its neighbour Basse-Terre form the distinctive butterfly shape that is recognisable to all who know Guadaloupe.
+Arrive on the main island of Grande Terre, which with its neighbor Basse-Terre form the distinctive butterfly shape that is recognizable to all who know Guadaloupe.
 These islands are separated by a channel (seek local advice as to navigability) and offer quite a contrast.

-When chartering a bareboat or catamaran in Guadaloupe, there are a number of suitable anchorages around the main islands, although once under way most charterers head for the outlying Marie-Galante and Isle des Saintes.
+When chartering a bareboat or catamaran in Guadaloupe, there are a number of suitable anchorages around the main islands.
+Once under way however, most charterers head for the outlying Marie-Galante and Isle des Saintes.
 It's just a short half-day sail to either from home base, Marie-Galante popular as a first stop with crews wanting to get the more upwind journey out of the way.
 Christopher Columbus came upon this island on his travels to the Caribbean, but only stopping briefly.
 Spain's objectives for conquest were larger land-masses, which they found further west.

 With a good breeze abaft, a crossing from Marie-Galante will have you in the Les Saintes island group in a couple of hours.
 Terre de-Haut is the main island, one of only two that are continually inhabited.
 Quaint villages, romantic settings and fresh cuisine are the hallmarks of this quiet getaway.